Learning Representations from Product Titles for Modeling Shopping Transactions

 where $\mu_{B,i}=\sigma(\mathbf{h}_i^\top\overline{\mathbf{h}}'_B)$.

-Training the BASTEXT model can be efficiently performed by back-propagation using stochastic gradient descent with mini-batches.
-In the experiments, we use Adam \cite{DBLP:journals/corr/KingmaB14}, and we do not perform negative sampling in advance.
+Training the BASTEXT model can be efficiently performed by back-propagation using stochastic gradient descent with mini-batch.
+In the experiments, we use Adam \cite{DBLP:journals/corr/KingmaB14}.
+We do not perform negative sampling in advance.
 Instead, we use negative sampling at each mini-batch for obtaining diverse negative examples.